langchain-ai/langchain-extract/README.md

 [![](https://dcbadge.vercel.app/api/server/6adMQxSpJS?compact=true&style=flat)](https://discord.gg/6adMQxSpJS)
 [![Open Issues](https://img.shields.io/github/issues-raw/langchain-ai/langchain-extract)](https://github.com/langchain-ai/langchain-extract/issues)

-This repo is an implementation of a locally hosted extraction service.

-It's build with LangChain, FastAPI and Postgresql.
+Langchain-extract is an implementation of a locally hosted extraction service built with LangChain, FastAPI and Postgresql.

+It follows closely the [extraction use-case documentation](https://python.langchain.com/docs/use_cases/extraction) and is meant to provide a reference implementation of an app that helps to do extraction over data using LLMs.

+Feel free to adapt this application to your own needs.

 ## ✅ Running locally